 Sweet potatoes should not be planted outdoors until the temperature of the soil has warmed to 60 degrees Fahrenheit.
 They need soil growing temperatures between 60 to 85 degrees Fahrenheit and an air growing temperature of 65 to 95 degrees Fahrenheit.

 Feeding sweet potatoes tend to produce just foliage.
 You can add compost to the beds before planting the sweet potatoes.

 Varieties of Sweet Potatoes

-- Beauregard: This produces a potato with pale reddish skin and dark orange flesh; it's a popular commercial variety that takes 100 days until maturity.
+- Beauregard: This popular commercial variety produces a potato with pale reddish skin and dark orange flesh that takes 100 days until it reaches maturity.

-- Centennial: This has good disease resistance and relatively quick maturing; takes 90 to 100 days until maturity.
+- Centennial: This type has good disease resistance and is relatively quick to mature, averaging about 90 days to reach maturity.

-- Georgia Jet: A type with reddish skin and orange flesh.
-This is a good choice for a shorter season; takes 90 days until maturity.
+- Georgia Jet: Known for its reddish skin and orange flesh, the Georgia Jet is a good choice for a shorter season because it only takes 90 days to reach maturity.

-- Patriot: This is known for copper skin and orange Flesh.
-Great pest resistance makes it a good choice for organic gardens; takes 100 days until maturity.
+- Patriot: This potato is known for its copper skin and orange flesh.
+The Patriot's great pest resistance makes it a popular choice for organic gardens.

 The tubers are ready to harvest in about 4 months.
 If you like to eat the leaves as greens, you can do so in moderation throughout the season.
 Be sure to leave enough to keep the plant growing.

 You can dig your tubers once the foliage starts to yellow.
 If the foliage is hit by a frost, the tubers are probably still fine.
 Just don’t let them sit in the ground too long after the tops die back or they could start to rot.
 Be gentle when digging.
 Sweet potato tubers grow close to the surface.
 Their skins are tender and can be damaged and bruised easily